 Los Angeles Children's Chorus

-LACC choristers can be heard on John Williams & Steven Spielberg: The Ultimate Collection, released in March 2017.
-LACC also appears on the Los Angeles Master Chorale’s critically acclaimed Decca recording A Good Understanding, and Plácido Domingo’s Deutsche Grammophon recording Amore Infinito.
-The subject of a trilogy of documentaries by Academy Award-winning filmmaker Freida Mock, LACC is featured in the Academy Award-nominated Sing!, about a year in the life of the Chorus; Sing Opera!, documenting the production of the LACC-commissioned family opera Keepers of the Night; and Sing China!, chronicling its groundbreaking tour to China just prior to the Beijing Olympics.
-LACC has performed with John Mayer on NBC’s The Tonight Show and has also been featured on PBS’s Great Performances, BBC Radio, and Public Radio International’s nationally syndicated show From the Top, among other credits.
+The choir appears on John Williams’ latest recording, John Williams & Steven Spielberg: The Ultimate Collection, released in 2017, as well as the Los Angeles Master Chorale’s critically acclaimed Decca recording, A Good Understanding, and Plácido Domingo’s Deutsche Grammophon recording Amore Infinito (“Infinite Love”).
+The subject of a four documentaries by Academy Award®-winning filmmaker Freida Mock, LACC is featured in the Academy Award®-nominated Sing!, about a year in the life of the choir; Sing Opera!, documenting the production of the LACC-commissioned family opera Keepers of the Night; Sing China!, chronicling its groundbreaking tour to China prior to the Beijing Olympics; and Sing!
+Iceland, which will see its world premeire in June 2019.